 Online collaboration and videoconferencing tools are a boon to companies with a national or global presence.
 There are a host of powerful apps that extend the tools of online collaboration to the smartphone.
 Cisco's WebEx Meeting Center for the Blackberry and iPhone lets you join an online conference as a presenter or participant.
 You can share documents, view PowerPoint presentations and IM with other participants while teleconferencing through your smartphone. iShare is another iPhone app that gives you access to your company's Microsoft SharePoint server to collaborate on documents and update workflows.
 Encamp for iPhone is the smartphone's app for accessing Basecamp project management workflows and shared documents.

-For lots more information on mobile communications technology, look at the links on the next page.
+For lots more information on mobile communications technology, look at the links below.